mkalus/segrada/src/main/resources/documentation/en/command_line_options.md

 * `allowAnonymous` Allow anonymous login, if requireLogin is true (default: false)
 * `uploads.storage` Type of storage used when uploading files, MEMORY or FILE (default: MEMORY)
 * `uploads.maximum_upload_size` Maximum upload size (default: 52428800 aka 50 MB)
+* `map.engine` Map engine to use (default: ol for OpenLayers, no other options yet)
+* `binaryDataService` File service use (default: org.segrada.service.binarydata.BinaryDataServiceFile)

 ## Environmental variables